JEdward7777/js-translation-helps-proxy/docs/MCP_SERVER.md

 # MCP HTTP Server (Interface 2)

 The MCP HTTP Server provides a web-based interface to the Translation Helps proxy using the official Model Context Protocol Streamable HTTP transport.
+For desktop apps, see [Interface 3 (stdio)](./STDIO_SERVER.md).
+For OpenAI integration, see [Interface 4](./OPENAI_API.md) or [Interface 5](./LLM_HELPER.md).

 ## Overview